 Unemployment And The Inability To Find Work

-Disabled people actively looking for a job may also experience difficulty finding a job.
+Disabled people actively looking for a job may also experience difficulty finding one.
 There is still evidence to suggest that employers are disinclined to hire someone with a disability.
 In particular, individuals with a physical condition are often viewed as a liability or an added expense.
 There are still businesses in the UK that do not have full access for people with disabilities.

 Physically challenged people who work, often face another problem.
 They tend to have more medical issues that put them off work for longer periods.
-Although they may still receive their income, in many cases disables individuals will miss the chance for a promotion or a pay rise due to prolonged sick leave.
-Additionally, after a certain number of sick days, employers may be entitled to reduce the paycheck, or not pay sick leave at all.
+Although they may still receive their income, in many cases disabled individuals will miss the chance for a promotion or a pay rise due to prolonged sick leave.
+Additionally, after a certain number of sick days, employers may reduce the paycheck, or not pay sick leave at all.
 In many places, medical care is not free, and people with disabilities have to pay at least a portion of the cost, despite government welfare benefits.
 This leaves the disabled short of cash at the end of the month with no other choice than to take a cash advance loan.